Human rights in Kyrgyzstan: Press freedom

+Journalism in Kyrgyzstan, especially when related to religious topics or inter-ethnic relations, often lacks neutrality in its coverage.

 Women's rights

 The country suffers from high and rising inequalities, women are largely excluded from decision-making.
 Violence against women is widespread and takes many forms, including domestic violence, bride kidnapping, trafficking, early marriages and physical abuse.
-The negative reinterpretation of some cultural and social practices increasingly restricts women’s rights to control their lives.
+The negative reinterpretation of some cultural and social practices increasingly restricts women's rights to control their lives.
 Rural women and girls have restricted access to productive resources.

+In cooperation with the United Nations Kyrgyzstan developed a policy plan to decrease gender inequality in 2013, but women still suffer from their subordinated position in society.
 Kyrgyzstan strengthened the 2016 Family Violence Law a year later and criminalized domestic violence in January 2019.
-However, authorities are not consistently enforcing protective measures for women and girls, including both the Family Violence Law and a 2016 law to curb child and forced marriage.
-In cooperation with the United Nations Kyrgyzstan developed a policy plan to decrease gender inequality in 2013, but women still suffer from their subordinated position in society.
+However, authorities are not consistently enforcing protective measures for women and girls.

+In 2018, the release of the music video "Kyz" (Girl) by singer and activist Zere Asylbek sparked a nationwide debate on women’s rights and bodily autonomy in Kyrgyzstan.
+The video, which featured Asylbek wearing a bra and blazer, challenged traditional gender norms and social expectations (often referred to as uyat, or "shame").
+Despite receiving numerous death threats and online harassment following the release, Asylbek used the platform to advocate against victim-blaming and gender-based violence.
+Her work became a symbol for a new wave of Kyrgyz feminism, highlighting the tension between conservative social structures and the growing movement for individual freedoms and women's protection under the law.

 Bride kidnapping

 As a consequence of changes in gender ideologies in Kyrgyzstan, there has been a revival and legitimation of nonconsensual bride kidnapping as a national tradition.
 In this practise the groom abducts a girl off the street with a group of friends and brings her to his parents.
 Traditionally the women of the family will try to convince the girl to marry the boy who abducted her.
 Often girls have little choice, because refusing to marry often leads to being outcast by their parents.

 Even though in Kyrgyz law the practice is considered illegal and a violation of human rights since 2013, up to 50% of ethnic Kyrgyz marriages are a result of kidnappings, both consensual and non-consensual.
 In April 2021, protests broke out in Bishkek after a woman was found dead following a bride kidnapping.
-The country's president Sadyr Japarov called for the incident to be the last in Kyrgyzstan's history, though he did not announce any plans to prevent bridal kidnappings.
+The country's president Sadyr Japarov called for the incident to be the last in Kyrgyzstan's history.
+Changes to the Criminal Code, as of December 1, 2021, increased the sentences for kidnapping a person for marriage under Article 172, to imprisonment for five to seven years.